Difference between Salary Account and Savings Account

 Savings Accounts often require a minimum balance, while Salary Accounts may have no minimum balance requirement.
 Both types of accounts provide debit cards and chequebooks for convenient transactions.
 Withdrawal limits can vary, with Salary Accounts often allowing higher limits to cater to monthly salary transactions.

-Conversion to a regular savings account is not necessary for a Salary Account as long as regular salary credits are available.
+Conversion to a regular savings account is not necessary for a salary account as long as regular salary credits are available.
 However, if an individual no longer receives salary credits, the Salary Account may need to be converted subject to specific rules set by the bank.

 It's important to note that penalties can be imposed by bank for non-maintenance of the minimum balance in both types of accounts, although the specifics can vary between banks.